Scrapie: Exposure through contaminated soil

 Ingestion of soil by grazing sheep has been measured in two soil types, at two stocking rates, and over two grazing seasons.
 Animals ingested up to 400 g soil per kg of body weight between May and November.
 Rainfall and stocking rate emerged as factors influencing ingestion.
 The effect of soil type and vegetation type was less evident.

 The average weight of an adult sheep is around 250 pounds.
-If an adult sheep ate 400g/kg of soil as predicted by D. McGrath et al., then the average sheep would ingest about 45,000 g over six months, or 251 g per day.
+If an adult sheep ate 400 g/kg of soil as predicted by D. McGrath et al., then the average sheep would ingest about 45,000 g over six months, or 251 g per day.
 Assuming the soil was contaminated with prions (PrPSC) from feces or birth fluids, then potentially the sheep would become infected.
 The concentration of the prions in the soil is uncertain, and concentration is not directly proportional to infectivity.
 Factors affecting prion infectivity in the soil have been shown to include the length of time in the soil and the binding abilities of the soil.

 For a detailed risk assessment of scrapie-contaminated soil, it was of major importance to analyze whether the detectable PrPSc in the soil extracts still exhibited oral infectivity after incubation times up to 29 months.
 A bioassay with Syrian hamsters was performed by feeding the animals with contaminated soil or aqueous soil extracts that had been collected after soil incubation for 26 and 29 months, respectively.
 Hamsters fed with contaminated soil exhibited their first scrapie-associated symptoms at two weeks to six months (95% CI) after the first feeding.
 The hamsters reached the terminal stage of scrapie at five to 21 months (95% CI) after the first feeding.
 This indicated substantial amounts of persistent infectivity in soil that had been incubated for 26 and 29 months.
 In Iceland in 1978, a program was implemented to eradicate scrapie, and affected flocks were culled, premises were disinfected, and sheep houses were burnt; after two to three years, the premises were restocked with lambs from scrapie-free areas.
 Between 1978 and 2004, scrapie recurred on 33 farms.
 Nine recurrences occurred 14–21 years after culling as a result of persistent environmental contamination with PrPSc.